olysxue/super_elnino_regime_shift/regime_shift_detection/README.md

 ### **References**

-Rodionov, S.N., 2004: A sequential algorithm for testing climate regime shifts.
+（1）Rodionov, S.N., 2004: A sequential algorithm for testing climate regime shifts.
 Geophys.
 Res.
 Lett., 31, L09204, doi:10.1029/2004GL019448.

-Rodionov, S.N., 2005a: A brief overview of the regime shift detection methods.
+（2）Rodionov, S.N., 2005a: A brief overview of the regime shift detection methods.
 In: Large-Scale Disturbances (Regime Shifts) and Recovery in Aquatic Ecosystems: Challenges for Management Toward Sustainability, V. Velikova and N. Chipev (Eds.), UNESCO-ROSTE/BAS Workshop on Regime Shifts, 14-16 June 2005, Varna, Bulgaria, 17-24.

-Rodionov, S.N., 2005b: Detecting regime shifts in the mean and variance: Methods and specific examples.
+（3）Rodionov, S.N., 2005b: Detecting regime shifts in the mean and variance: Methods and specific examples.
 In: Large-Scale Disturbances (Regime Shifts) and Recovery in Aquatic Ecosystems: Challenges for Management Toward Sustainability, V. Velikova and N. Chipev (Eds.), UNESCO-ROSTE/BAS Workshop on Regime Shifts, 14-16 June 2005, Varna, Bulgaria, 68-72.

-Rodionov, S.N., 2006: The use of prewhitening in climate regime shift detection, Geophys.
+（4）Rodionov, S.N., 2006: The use of prewhitening in climate regime shift detection, Geophys.
 Res.
 Lett., 31, L12707, doi:101029/2006GL025904.

-Rodionov, S.N., and J.E.
+（5）Rodionov, S.N., and J.E.
 Overland, 2005: Application of a sequential regime shift detection method to the Bering Sea ecosystem.
 ICES J. Mar.
 Sci., 62: 328-332.

-Rodionov, S.N., J.E.
+（6）Rodionov, S.N., J.E.
 Overland, and N.A.
 Bond 2004: Detecting Change in the Bering Sea Ecosystem.
 A PowerPoint file (1.4 Mb) of the presentation at the Symposium on Marine Science in Alaska, Jan 12-14, 2004, Anchorage, Alaska

 ---
 ### 🔗 Useful Websites